NYSE:FMC

 FMC Corp is a American stock, trading under the symbol FMC (previously FMC-N on Stockchase) on the New York Stock Exchange (FMC).
 It is usually referred to as NYSE:FMC or FMC

-In the last year, 1 stock analyst published opinions about FMC (previously FMC-N on Stockchase).
-0 analysts recommended to BUY the stock.
-1 analyst recommended to SELL the stock.
-The latest stock analyst recommendation is TOP PICK.
+In the last year, 1 stock analyst issued a Buy, Sell, or Hold rating on FMC (previously FMC-N on Stockchase).
+0 analysts recommended to BUY and 1 analyst recommended to SELL the stock.
+The latest stock analyst rating is TOP PICK.
 Read the latest stock experts' ratings for FMC Corp.

 FMC Corp was recommended as a Top Pick by Liz Ann Sonders on 2004-06-18.
 Read the latest stock experts ratings for FMC Corp.

-1 stock analyst on Stockchase covered FMC Corp in the last year.
-It is a trending stock that is worth watching.
+FMC Corp is followed by 26 investors on Stockchase and is a trending stock that is worth watching.

 FMC, $4B market cap, down 47% in the past year, is very cheap at 9X earnings, with a 7.2% dividend.
 But debt is extremely high (more than 10X recent 12-month cash flow) and earnings have stalled.
 2026E EPS is expected to be less than it was seven years ago.
 The Q2 was decent, but free cash flow has been running negative on a 12-month basis.
 It did affirm guidance, but this is really a debt issue.
 If the global economy slows, their business is not likely to see big growth, but of course the debt will still be there.
 Going into year end tax selling we would sit this one out.
 We have no idea how Morningstar sees it tripling.